 “Many people are afraid this topic is sad or depressing,” Florian said.
 “It’s not, because I teach with a good dose of humor.
 Besides, the thing that is truly sad and depressing is when you don’t know what to say and do to help people when they need you most.
 When you understand the grief experience and you confidently say and do things that truly help, it is inspiring, life-giving and fulfilling.”

 “I share not just one person’s experience, but the experience of more than 2,000 grieving people with whom I worked in the past two decades, plus a deep education in death and grief studies, and my own time working in financial markets, all delivered with the passion that comes from my heart,” Florian said.
-“Most financial advisors say what they love about their job is that they are truly helping other people.
+“Most financial professionals say what they love about their job is that they are truly helping other people.
 I equip them to do a better job of that, while at the same time helping their business by retaining clients and gaining referrals.”

 “If you set yourself apart because you know how to ask non-intrusive, inviting questions, you know how to listen and you know how to offer support without intruding into a client’s personal life, you not only build trust and loyalty, but you will gain referrals,” Florian said.
 “Because I facilitate support groups, I see how those referrals and relationships work.
 People talk to each other, and the one thing they want to know most is who they can trust in the most vulnerable and difficult times of their lives.
 Is that you?”